UNAM-FESAc/Advncd_Prgrmmng/README.md

 # Course: Programming II
 *By: Javier A. Orduz-Ducuara*

-This is a repository for the programming course 2019-I in FESAc.
+This is a repository for the programming course 2019-II holding in FESAc.

 ## Exercise for the begginners